 Why does the IRS garnish wages?
 Because they can.

 Getting a letter from the IRS can be a scary thing.
 If you’re like most people, you need all of your income to make ends meet, and the thought of the IRS taking any portion of that income is incredibly stressful.
-That’s why it is so incredibly important to hire an attorney to help make sure that your income is well-protected in any dealings with the IRS.
+That’s why it is so incredibly important to hire tax professionals to help make sure that your income is well-protected, your tax return’s are accurate, and you get the legal advice you need to comply in any dealings with the IRS.

 In need of a good tax attorney?
 We can help.